Menu

 TEAM: ALA partners Juho Grönholm, Antti Nousjoki, Janne Teräsvirta and Samuli Woolston with Kalle Berggren, Jani Koivula, Aleksi Niemeläinen, Pauliina Rossi and Iida Tulkki

-COLLABORATORS: Insinööritoimisto Pentti Savolainen Oy (structures), Insinööritoimisto Leo Maaskola Oy (HVAC-design, electrical design), Insinööritoimisto Heikki Helimäki (Acoustics), Länsi-Uudenmaan Rakennuspalvelu (main contractor), Nyströms Byggservice (carpenter), E Rehn putkihuolto (HVAC), Sarins elektriska (electrical installations)
+COLLABORATORS: Insinööritoimisto Pentti Savolainen Oy (structures), Insinööritoimisto Leo Maaskola Oy (HVAC-design, electrical design), Insinööritoimisto Heikki Helimäki (acoustics), Länsi-Uudenmaan Rakennuspalvelu (main contractor), Nyströms Byggservice (carpenter), E Rehn putkihuolto (HVAC contractor), Sarins elektriska (electrical installations)